 Business intelligence (BI) is includes everything from data mining, business analytics, data visualization, data tools and infrastructure, and best practices that help companies to make decisions based on existing data.
 Practically, you can say you’ve got modern business intelligence when you can have a complete view of your organization’s data and exploit that data to make changes, remove inefficiencies, and rapidly adapt to market or supply variations.
-With Tableau Consulting, you can understand how the top BI tool can help you thrive in the modern competitive market.
+With Tableau Consulting, you can understand the importance of business intelligence and how the top BI tool can help you thrive in the modern competitive market.

 Examples of Business Intelligence

 The Explain Data feature in Tableau helps rapidly identify competent explanations of outliers and trends in data.
 Business intelligence is much more than a single process – it is an umbrella that covers all the processes and methods, from collecting, storing, and analyzing data from business functions or activities to manage performance.
 All of these operations work collectively to produce a complete view of a business to help people in making superior, actionable decisions.

 In the last few years, business intelligence has developed to comprise more processes and activities to make performance better.
 These processes comprise:

 Data mining: Making use of databases, statistics, and machine learning to discover trends in large datasets

 Reporting: Sharing reports of data analysis to stakeholders so they can depict conclusions and build decisions

 Performance metrics and benchmarking: Comparing current performance data to historical data to track performance against goals usually using tailored dashboards

 Descriptive analytics: Utilizing preliminary data analysis to determine what happened.